 Bob Lavigna has more than 30 years of experience leading public sector human resources (HR) organizations and programs.
-As Assistant Vice Chancellor-HR for the University of Wisconsin–Madison, he directs the centralized HR activities for a university ranked among the world’s top 25 research institutions.
+He was assistant vice chancellor for human resources for the University of Wisconsin–Madison from 2010 to 2016. , he directs the centralized HR activities for a university ranked among the world’s top 25 research institutions.

 The organizations Mr. Lavigna has led have received innovation awards from the Ford Foundation, International Public Management Association for HR (IPMA-HR), Urban League, Council of State Governments, National Association of State Personnel Executives (NASPE), and others.

 He is an elected gellow of the National Academy of Public Administration.
 His individual awards and honors include selection as a “Public Official of the Year” by Governing magazine, the IPMA-HR Stockberger and Honorary Life Membership awards, and the “Rooney Leadership Award” from NASPE.
 He was the first HR official to be awarded a “Henry Toll Fellowship” from the Council of State Governments.

 Mr. Lavigna is a past national president of IPMA-HR and a past national chair of the American Society for Public Administration Section on Personnel and Labor Relations.
 He writes frequently for professional publications and is the author of three book chapters on HR.
 His first book, Engaging Government Employees: Motivate and Inspire Your People to Achieve Superior Performance, was published by the American Management Association.
 He has spoken at conferences throughout the U.S. and in Canada, Europe, Asia, South America, the Caribbean, Africa, and the Middle East.

 He has a bachelor of arts in public sffairs from George Washington University and a master of science in human resources from Cornell University.